Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 Scoliose, cyphose, lordose : Comprendre les courbures de la colonne vertébrale

-The spine is a complex structure whose main functions are to support the body and protect the spinal cord.
-To fulfill its functions, the spine is composed of natural curvatures scoliosis, kyphosis and lordosis.
-Unfortunately, these natural curvatures can become abnormal or excessive and generate significant health problems.
+The spine is a complex structure whose primary functions are to support the body and protect the spinal cord.
+To fulfill these functions, the spine is composed of natural curvatures—scoliosis, kyphosis, and lordosis.
+Unfortunately, these natural curvatures can become abnormal or excessive, leading to significant health problems.

-To help you understand and avoid confusion, here is a clear explanation of the terms:
+To help you understand and avoid confusion, here is a clear explanation of the different terms:

 Your spine has three main curvatures: scoliosis, kyphosis, and lordosis.
-These curvatures allow your spine to support the weight of your body.
-Each curvature has a specific function and contributes to the proper functioning of your back, however these natural curvatures can also be pathological.
+These curvatures allow your spine to support your body's weight.
+Each curvature has a specific function and contributes to the proper functioning of your back.
+However, these natural curvatures can also be pathological.

 Scoliosis, kyphosis, lordosis: Natural curvatures

-There are 4 natural curvatures in total, thoracic kyphosis, sacral kyphosis, cervical lordosis and lumbar lordosis.
-Cervical and lumbar curvatures form lordosis and thoracic and sacral curvatures form kyphosis.
+There are four natural curvatures in total: thoracic kyphosis, sacral kyphosis, cervical lordosis, and lumbar lordosis.
+Cervical and lumbar curvatures form lordosis, and thoracic and sacral curvatures form kyphosis.

 Kyphosis

-2 kyphosis-type curvatures: Thoracic kyphosis , which is located at the chest (T1 to T12) and which is an outward curvature.
-Then Sacral Kyphosis , an outward curvature located at the sacrum and coccyx (S1 and lower).
+Thoracic kyphosis is located at the chest level (T1 to T12) and is an outward curvature.
+Sacral kyphosis is an outward curvature, located at the sacrum and coccyx (S1 and lower).

 Natural kyphosis-like curves allow your spine to support the weight of your head and upper body.